 Traditionally, grains have been prepared in ways that raise the lysine content, such as grinding and fermenting them with lactobacteria, as is found in yogurt, sourdough, cultured butter, and sauerkraut.
 This raises the amount of lysine significantly (see chart below).
 Examples are the sourdough buckwheat pancakes of Bretagne, and sourdough English muffins.
 Moist cooking of pasta and dumplings, and cooking in fat also helps to retain lysine, which is broken down with dry cooking.
 In Europe and India, the lysine in grains would be improved by long-cooking in milk, for traditional porridges.
-An easy altermative is to soak grains, like oatmeal and quinoa, overnight with extra water and some yogurt or sauerkraut juice, then cook until creamy.
+An easy alternative is to soak grains, like oatmeal, overnight with extra water and some yogurt or sour cream, then cook until creamy.
 The importance of grain fermentation and raw dairy products in traditional diets is fully explained in the excellent cookbook "Nourishing Traditions", by Sally Fallon and Mary Enig, of the Weston A. Price Foundation.

 Whole wheat, because it is high in protein, is very high in arginine (especially the bran), and sprouting just slightly improves it.
 Thus, whole wheat pitas (with yeast instead of traditional sourdough) have twice as much excess arginine as white bread or cooked quinoa, and six times more excess arginine as cooked oatmeal (equivalent weight).
-In contrast, at 81% lysine, white sourdough bread, the traditional bread of France, has very little excess arginine; in fact, it has the same as for rye sourdough crackers.
+In contrast, at 81% lysine, white sourdough bread has very little excess arginine; in fact, it has the same as for rye sourdough crackers.

 Vitamin B is essential for the actions of lysine in the body, and a deficiency depletes lysine.
 For example, B vitamins help us deal with stress and stress raises cortisol, which depletes lysine.
 B1 is needed for energy production from carbohydrates, and a deficiency causes metabolic acidosis, anorexia, inflexibility, irritability, excessive emotions, and muscle weakness.
 B1 is depleted with sugar, refined flour, coffee, tea, alcohol-especially wine, sulfites in ozone/smog and many processed foods, and mental and physical stress.
 As a result, B1 deficiency is "widespread."23 Pork, the principle traditional meat of Northern Europe, and the most popular meat worldwide, is by far the best source of B1.